Risingson/eveeyedocs/docs/data/database.md

 To add data you need to load a map.
 Opening a database set's details will show all systems on that map in a table.
 Edit the data and watch the map display it right away.
 You can right-click a system, to bring it to top and put the cursor in the value's input field to edit right away.

 ## Data Display
-When opening a set's details the display options Node and Label will get activated automatically.
-You can also display your data via Sectors or
+When opening a set's details the display options `Node` and `Label` will get activated automatically.
+You can also display your data via `Sectors` or `Tags`.
+Please select them via the data displays menu.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNjU0MTY2LDczMDcyOTUyMiw0MDk3NT
+eyJoaXN0b3J5IjpbNTAyMzU1NjYwLDczMDcyOTUyMiw0MDk3NT
 AwLC0yMjUyMDUxNTEsMjAyNDQ5MTU1NF19
 -->